edujbarrios/My-TFG-Logbook/docs/3. Initial Research/bonus_state_of_the_art.md

 - [LLaMA-Factory Research Paper (arXiv)](https://arxiv.org/abs/2403.13372)

 It appears that combining fine-tuning with LLMs is an emerging research area.
-I'll stop exploring new resources for now and focus on the link I sent yesterday, but LLaMA-Factory could be an excellent reference for the state of the art.
+I'll stop exploring new resources for now and focus on the previous LLM tool I found on the last page, and testing its code and capabilites, but LLaMA-Factory could be an excellent reference for the state of the art.